codifyne-dev/listing-app/README.md

 # Listing App by Codifyne

-A modern web application for managing and organizing item collections.
+A simple and modern web application for managing and organizing item collections.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features

-- **Configurable Flavor Database**: Import your own brands and flavors through the settings modal
+- **Configurable Item Database**: Import your own items through the settings modal
-- **Default Placeholder**: Start with a simple placeholder template (10 brands, 10 items each)
+- **Default Placeholder**: Start with a simple placeholder template (10 titles, 10 items each)
-- **Interactive Selection**: Add/remove flavors with +/- buttons
+- **Interactive Selection**: Add/remove items with +/- buttons
-- **Smart Highlighting**: Selected flavors are highlighted in the input list
+- **Smart Highlighting**: Selected items are highlighted in the input list
 - **Flexible Sorting**: Sort alphabetically A-Z or Z-A
 - **Easy Copy**: Copy your selected list to clipboard with proper formatting
 - **Responsive Design**: Works on desktop and mobile devices